 - You are not incarcerated.

-- Not have affordable health coverage available through your job.
-If your workplace provides insurance, but you find it too expensive, you can use our Employer Health Plan Affordability Calculator to see if you might be eligible for premium subsidies on the Marketplace.
+- Not have affordable health coverage available through your job or your spouse’s job.
+If you have access to employer-sponsored insurance, but it seems too expensive, you can use our Employer Health Plan Affordability Calculator to see if you might be eligible for premium subsidies on the Marketplace.